J-Dunham2021/Topologically-Associating-Domains/README.md

 Code is not from a professional coder, but it gets the job done on what was needed for the data at the time.
 Thesis Committee/supervisors:

-Kimberly J. Bussey, Ph.D.
+Kimberly J. Bussey, Ph.D.,
-Michelle Mancenido
+Michelle Mancenido,
-Sreethan Kanthaswamy
+Sreethan Kanthaswamy,

 The data from the thesis contains resources/information from websites such as: